seaona/star-notary-dapp/README.md

 - Openzeppelin-solidity@2.1.2

 ## Flow
-This dapp supports 2 main functionalities:
+The current frontend supports 2 main functionalities, though the backend contracts support more (see on the TODOs).
+The basic flow is as follows:
  ### Create a Star
  This will generate a new transaction and create an ERC721 token corresponding to that Star name and id.